Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

-With all these benefits and the breadth of improvement to your quality of life, you would think patients of weight loss surgeries would want to hail the good word about their procedures.
+With all these benefits and the breadth of improvement to your quality of life, you would think patients of weight loss surgeries would want to hear the good word about their procedures.

 Why Would Anyone Want to Keep Weight Loss Surgery a Secret?

 There are several good reasons for wanting to keep bariatric surgery concealed.

 - You may believe the fact you had surgery is no one else’s business.
 And you would be right.

 - You might be fearful of a weight loss stigma.
 That having surgery to lose weight somehow makes a negative statement about you.

 - Or you may believe that pre-celebrating the success of your surgery would somehow doom your weight loss to failure as if you could hex yourself by getting your hopes up.